-- a) completion of relevant milestones - b) meeting course and program deadlines (e.g., practicum application deadlines, internship deadlines, milestone deadlines) - c) exceeding expectations in doctoral program achievement (e.g., ratings of 4 or 5 on annual review for PWC, faculty consensus) - d) engaging in professional communications with faculty, advisors, supervisors, including proper salutation, formal tone, proper closing - e) exceeding expectations in GA or RA assignments (e.g., favorable review by supervisor) - f) engaging in professional behavior (e.g., participation in required meetings, respectful demeanor)
+- a) Completion of at least one year in the program - b) completion of relevant milestones - c) meeting course and program deadlines (e.g., practicum application deadlines, internship deadlines, milestone deadlines) - d) exceeding expectations in doctoral program achievement (e.g., ratings of 4 or 5 on annual review for PWC, faculty consensus) - e) engaging in professional communications with faculty, advisors, supervisors, including proper salutation, formal tone, proper closing

+- f) exceeding expectations in GA or RA assignments (e.g., favorable review by supervisor) - g) engaging in professional behavior (e.g., participation in required meetings, respectful demeanor) - h) teaching evaluations

-- g) teaching evaluations - 3.
-Selection of adjunct faculty is determined ultimately by the Department Chair, and while effort will be made to accommodate Psy.D. candidates, departmental need is the first priority. - 4.
-Students receiving Graduate Assistant Scholarships (GAs) are eligible to apply, but may not participate in the program until the terms of the GA have expired.
-Students are not eligible to hold a GA and participate in the AFP concurrently and violation of this term may cause the loss of the GA. - 5.
-Psy.D.
+3. Selection of adjunct faculty is determined ultimately by the Department Chair, and while effort will be made to accommodate Psy.D. candidates, departmental need is the first priority.

+4. Students receiving Graduate Assistant Scholarships (GAs) are eligible to apply, but may not participate in the program until the terms of the GA have expired.
+Students are not eligible to hold a GA and participate in the AFP concurrently and violation of this term may cause the loss of the GA.

+5. Psy.D.
 Student Adjuncts will be expected to meet with the Department Chair and their Psy.D.
 Core Faculty Mentor to receive an orientation to their teaching duties as well as applicable department and university resources to support quality teaching.
 The Department Chair may provide information in writing if a meeting is not possible due to scheduling conflicts.
 Following orientation, Psy.D. student adjuncts will meet with their Faculty Mentor for ongoing guidance and support as needed.